-Let’s talk about the rights of Pagans and Wiccans at school.
+Let’s talk about the rights of Pagans students at school.
 As more and more young people discover earth-based spirituality -- and more families are openly raising children as Pagans -- teachers and educators are becoming more aware of the existence of families who are non-Christian.

 Elementary School Aged Children